Tar-Baby/Interview/Exercise 1/README.md

 How many measurements are larger than the previous measurement?
 Determine this in the following way:

-Write a function sonar that takes the pathname (of type `str`) of a text file containing a sonar sweep report.
+Write a function `sonar` that takes the filename (of type `str`) of a text file containing a sonar sweep report.
 Each line of the report is a measurement of the sea floor depth.
 The function must return the number of measurements (of type `int`) that are larger than the previous measurement.